wadmp/wadmp.github.io/src/gen3/docs/vpn/roadwarriors/README.md

 ![VPN Road Warriors](../../images/vpn/vpn_roadwarrior_adding.png)

-- Now you can disable/enable Roadwarrior in the first column, view Roadwarror detail or click actions in column on the right:
+- Now you can *Disable or Enable* Roadwarrior in the first column, view Roadwarror detail or click actions in column on the right:

 ![VPN Road Warriors](../../images/vpn/vpn_roadwarrior_edit.png)